 And from our New Testament reading, we’ll see that “Salvation is by grace alone through faith alone in Christ alone”—This truth is central to our faith and must be strongly guarded and taught.

 By what are your children known?
 Do you see tendencies that, if not dealt with biblically, will produce attitudes and actions that are not pleasing to God?
 What will those attitudes look like if carried into adulthood?
-Could our lack of wise parenting hinder them as spouses or in other relationships?
+Could our lack of wise parenting hinder them as spouses and in other relationships?
 Today’s reading in Proverbs speaks to this issue.
-But good parenting, also, includes teaching our children to understand history, economics, and civic responsibility.
-This is not only important to our nation wherever we live but it is our responsibility before God.
+But good parenting also includes teaching our children to understand history, economics, and civic responsibility.
+This is not only important to our nation, wherever we live, but it is our responsibility before God.

 And speaking of our nation, how do you view what is going on in our country?
 Do you believe God is chastising or pruning our nation?
 Could He be turning up the heat because of our rejection of Him and His truth?
-Are you praying about what you see happening or merely complaining?
+And are you praying about what you see happening or merely complaining?

 Are you inside God’s circle of blessings or have you put yourself on the outside?
 When we put ourselves outside of God’s circle of blessings, we risk shortening our lives and opening ourselves to God’s discipline.